Global economic outlook darkens: WEF report

 In July, the International Monetary Fund trimmed the global growth forecasts for 2022 to 3.2 per cent and for 2023, 2.9 per cent.

-Besides increasing poverty, food insecurity and energy price hikes, social unrest could be another consequence - particularly in low-income countries, said the WEF report.
+Besides increasing poverty, food insecurity and energy price hikes, social unrest could be another consequence, particularly in low-income countries, according to the WEF report.

 The forum's chief economists are almost unanimous in their views on the growing risks of default in low-income countries, similar to the case of Sri Lanka.

-While geopolitical turbulence has clearly had a role to play, the situation has been exacerbated by the war in Ukraine, which has impacted food and energy supplies and led to a sharp slowdown in Europe.
+While geopolitical turbulence has clearly had a role to play, the situation has been exacerbated by the war in Ukraine, which has impacted food and energy supplies and led to a sharp slowdown in Europe's economy.

 Many are expecting geopolitics to dominate macroeconomic and financial developments in the years ahead.